500 days out, Rio risks Olympics cost surge as building lags

 It may seem like a familiar script for major sporting events.
 As the start date nears, the headlines invariably focus on delays and the scramble to get ready on time, and yet the games end up going ahead without major hitches.

-Rio 2016 may, though, end up being one of global sport's closest calls yet, resulting in a race against time that would inevitably inflate the current 40-billion-real ($13.2 billion) price tag and add to the burden on Brazil's struggling economy.
+Rio 2016 may, though, end up being one of global sport's closest calls yet, resulting in a race against time that would inevitably inflate the current 40-billion-real (9 billion pounds) price tag and add to the burden on Brazil's struggling economy.

 At around this stage in the run-up to the 2012 London Olympics, almost 80 percent of venues and infrastructure had been completed.
 In Rio, only about 10 percent of 56 Olympic construction, overlay and energy projects have been finished.